drbp-kcd/drbp-kcd.github.io/_resources/iit-jam-mathematics.md

 Admission depends on your JAM rank, programme eligibility, available seats and the applicable admission process.

+## Expert Advice

+Explore topic-wise marks distributions and year-wise cut-off scores to help you plan your IIT JAM preparation effectively.

 ## Official IIT JAM Information

 ### JAM 2027